 An expense is an expense, right?
 In the sense that they all hit your budget, yes.
 In most other respects, not really.
 The team dinner check, the hotel block-booking for a trade show, the rush print job for the key customer visit, the dreaded expense that’s transferred in from another department, the CRM subscription...different types of expenses have very different life cycles.
 Some of them you can - and should - plan for.
 Some you need to know will happen anyway and accommodate in your planning.

 There’s a pretty finite set of expense types that you will have to deal with.
 In this blog, we’re first going to deal with the life cycle of a typical expense, and then we’ll talk about how different expense categories fit within - or occasionally violate - this life cycle.
-Once you know this, you will be able to look at the expenses in your plan and budget with a fresh eye, and make sure you’re treating them in the way that’s most useful to you and your team.
+Once you know this, you will be able to look at the expenses in your plan with a fresh eye, manage marketing budget, and make sure you’re treating them in the way that’s most useful to you and your team.

 The Expense Life Cycle: Estimated→ Committed → Charged → Reconciled